 \subsubsection{Local Methods}

-All the techniques described in the previous section suffer from one major limitation.
-They do not take advantage of strong temporal correlation that occurs in many WSN scenarios.
+This category takes advantage of strong temporal correlation that occurs in many WSN scenarios.
 Exploiting the redundancy among samples from a single node can lead to further reduction in the volume of transmitted data in a WSN.
 Lossless compression ensures the accuracy of information through the compression and decompression process.
 There has been extensive research on adapting lossless compression techniques to the reduced storage and computational resources of sensor nodes.
-Lossless local compression techniques are categorized in three different classes: Dictionary based, entropy based and run lenght based compressions.
+Lossless local compression techniques are categorized in three different classes: (i) Dictionary based, (ii) entropy based and (iii) run length based compressions.

 \paragraph{Dictionary Based}

-Dictionary-based code compression techniques provides compression efficiency as well as fast decompression mechanism.
+Dictionary-based code compression techniques provide compression efficiency as well as fast decompression mechanism.
 The basic idea is to take the advantage of commonly occurring instruction sequences by using a dictionary.
 The repeating occurrences are replaced by a code word that points to the index of the dictionary that contains the pattern.
 The compressed program consists of both code words and uncompressed instructions.
-Both the LZ77 and LZ78 algorithms work on this principle.
-In LZ77, a data structure called the "sliding window" is used to hold the last N bytes of data processed; this window serves as the dictionary, effectively storing every substring that has appeared in the past N bytes as dictionary entries.
-Instead of a single index identifying a dictionary entry, two values are needed: the length, indicating the length of the matched text, and the offset (also called the distance), indicating that the match is found in the sliding window starting offset bytes before the current text.\\
+LZ77 and LZ88 are two example of this category.
+LZ77 introduces a sliding window as dictionary which keeps last N bytes of data.

 The most famous dictionary-based lossless compression algorithm is the Lempel–Ziv–Welch (LZW) algorithm.
-Actually, LZW is the result of some modifications made by Welch [32 ] to LZ77 [33 ] and LZ78 (parts of LZ78 were patent protected in the United States).
+Actually, LZW is the result of some modifications made by Welch [32 ] to LZ77 [33 ] and LZ78.

-Sensor LZW[16] extends the Lempel-Ziv-Welch (LZW) algorithm, which encodes new data based on previously encountered data.
-The authors introduced a lossless compression algorithm, which is an adapted version of LZW [27] designed specifically for resource constrained sensor nodes.
+Sensor LZW[16] (SLZW) extends the Lempel-Ziv-Welch (LZW) algorithm, which encodes new data based on previously encountered data.
+The authors introduce a lossless compression algorithm, which is an adapted version of LZW [27] designed specifically for resource constrained sensor nodes.
 SLZW processes small blocks of data to accommodate the memory constraints of a sensor.
-SLZW improves the compression of sensor data by using the Burrow-Wheeler transform, which reorganizes sensor data in a way that results in better compression.
+SLZW improves the compression of sensor data by using the Burrow-Wheeler transform[], which reorganizes sensor data in a way that results in better compression.
 SLZW is a lossless compression algorithm and exploits only temporal correlation between readings produced by an individual sensor.
 It uses adaptive dictionary techniques with dynamic code length.
 The dictionary structure allows the algorithm to adapt to changes in the input and to take advantage of repetition in the sensed data.
 However, the algorithm suffers from the growing dictionary problem and its compression efficiency still needs to be improved.
 Although it is possible to apply SLZW across sensors to exploit spatial correlation, the approach will be inefficient.
 The algorithm is easy to implement and its performance in latency, memory, compression effect are all suitable for WSN, but its coding efficiency still needs to be improved. \\